lingqime/Epidemic-dynamics-on-metapopulation-networks-with-node2vec-mobility/README.md

 The heat map matrices presented in Figs. 4 and 5 are contained in the folder `Numerical results`.
 One can discern them by their nomenclatures.
 For example, `Epidemic threshold via ER-100-6-1 a, b.npy` represents the epidemic threshold on ER random graph in terms of a and b, i.e., Fig. 4(a) in the paper.

-All the numerical results was realized by Jupyter notebook.
+All the numerical results were fulfilled by Jupyter Notebook.
 The codes can be found in the folder `Codes`.

 If there is any question, please email lingqime@buffalo.edu.